 It is possible to keep your home after you have filed bankruptcy, but it depends largely on the chapter you file and on the exemptions available.
 You must take steps to protect your home equity with a bankruptcy exemption under either chapter.

 It is rare for states to allow you to protect all of your home equity under a bankruptcy exemption.
 Most states instead have a limit called a “homestead exemption.”
 This exemption depends on several different factors, such as your tax filing status, your age, your disability status, and if you own any other real property.
-For example, California’s homestead exemption limits families with no other real property to $150,000.
+In Hawaii, a homestead exemption for most people cannot exceed $20,000, and the property cannot be larger than one acre.

 The Bankruptcy Code is complex, and your unique circumstances will greatly affect how the law applies to your situation.